softwareguru/beam-summit-website/content/sessions/2024/32-enable-dynamic-topic-destinations-using-pub-subio-writemessagedynamic-in-python-pipelines.md

 ---
-title: "Enable Dynamic Topic Destinations Using pub/subIO writeMessageDynamic() in Python pipelines"
+title: "using pub/subIO writeMessageDynamic() function in a Python pipeline to use dynamic topic destination"
+slug: using-pub-subio
-slug: enable-dynamic-topic-destinations-using-pub-subio-writemessagedynamic-in-python-pipelines
+aliases: enable-dynamic-topic-destinations-using-pub-subio-writemessagedynamic-in-python-pipelines
 speakers:
  - Olu Akinlaja
 topics: